Guardianship

 Steps to Guardianship

-Anyone seeking guardianship must file a petition with the Superior Court.
-The petition asks the court to determine that the person identified in the petition is incapacitated, determine what type of guardianship is needed and appropriate, and appoint an appropriate guardian.
-You must give notice of the guardianship petition to the person identified in the petition and other interested parties.
-Find forms for petitioning for guardianship online.
+Anyone seeking guardianship/conservatorship must file a petition with their local Superior Court.
+The petition asks the court to determine that the person identified in the petition needs this level of intervention, determine what type of intervention is needed and appropriate, and possibly appoint an appropriate guardian/conservator.
+You must give notice of the petition to the person identified in the petition and other interested parties.
+Find forms for petitioning for guardianship/conservatorship online at https://www.courts.wa.gov/forms/?fa=forms.static&staticID=14

-Once a petition to court is made, the court appoints a guardian ad litem to investigate.
-The guardian ad litem must recommend to the court if guardianship is appropriate, who should be guardian, or if other less restrictive alternatives are available.
+Once a petition to the court is made, the court appoints a court visitor to investigate.
+The court visitor must then recommend to the court whether guardianship/conservatorship is appropriate, suggest who should serve as the guardian/conservator, or explore if there are less restrictive alternatives available

 4. A Hearing is Held

-At this hearing, a family member or others may contest (fight) the request for guardianship.
-If the court appoints the petitioner as guardian, the petitioner gets letters of guardianship.
+At this hearing, family members or others may contest (challenge) the request for guardianship/conservatorship.
+If the court appoints the petitioner as guardian/conservator, the petitioner receives letters of office.

-This is the formal document allowing the guardian to act on behalf of the person.
-It also details any restrictions placed on the guardianship.
+This is the formal document that allows the guardian/conservator to act on behalf of the person.
+It also specifies any restrictions placed on the guardianship/conservatorship.

 REPORTING REQUIREMENTS

-Serving as a guardian of the person and/or the estate is a lot of work.
+Serving as a guardian/conservator involves a significant amount of responsibility.
 You must keep thorough records to support everything you do on behalf of the person with receipts or other records.
 Reports are due at the following times:

 There are generally three types of reporting:

-• Within 90 days of being appointed as guardian
+• Within 90 days of being appointed as guardian/conservator

-• Each year at least one month before your Letters of Guardianship will expire
+• Each year, at least one month before your Letters of Office expire

 • Within 30 days of certain events happening